-It is the policy of PCI SSC to require that all PCI meetings, activities and other forms of participation (“PCI SSC Activities”) be conducted in accordance with U.S. federal and state antitrust laws, and with applicable foreign antitrust and competition laws.
-While the existence of organizations such as PCI SSC is recognized by antitrust regulators as being beneficial to industry and consumers alike, there are activities which are not permissible for Participants to engage in, and which are not endorsed or authorized by PCI SSC.
-The objective of these guidelines is to enhance Participant awareness of inappropriate conduct and to lessen the likelihood of activities prohibited by laws relating to antitrust.
+It is the policy of PCI SSC to require that all PCI SSC meetings, activities and other forms of participation (“PCI SSC Activities”) be conducted in accordance with U.S. federal and state antitrust laws, and with applicable foreign antitrust and competition laws.
+While the existence of organizations such as PCI SSC is recognized by antitrust regulators as being beneficial to industry and consumers alike, there are activities which are not permissible for Activity Participants to engage in, and which are not endorsed or authorized by PCI SSC.
+The objective of these guidelines is to enhance Activity Participant awareness of inappropriate conduct.

 These Antitrust Compliance Guidelines (the “Guidelines”) are intended to help familiarize you with areas of U.S. law that you should know about in order to maintain compliance with U.S. antitrust laws.
-However, these Guidelines provide a general guide only; they are not intended to be a complete or definitive statement of all aspects of U.S. antitrust law, nor does it advise you with respect to the antitrust laws of other countries, which on a country by country basis can vary significantly.
-Although PCI SSC’s Activities are subject to the antitrust laws of all countries where PCI SSC may be active, a worldwide review of international antitrust laws is beyond the scope of these Guidelines.
+However, these Guidelines provide a general guide only; they are not intended to be a complete or definitive statement of all aspects of U.S. antitrust law, nor does it advise you with respect to the antitrust laws of other countries, which on a country-by-country basis can vary significantly.
+Although PCI SSC Activities are subject to the antitrust laws of all countries where PCI SSC may be active, a worldwide review of international antitrust laws is beyond the scope of these Guidelines.
 For this reason, these Guidelines should be viewed as being not only selective with respect to U.S. law, but also as an unreliable and inadequate guide to antitrust issues in any other country.
-In addition, each Participant must make its own decisions how and where it adopts and supports PCI SSC standards around the world.
-These decisions may lead to different risks, and therefore to different precautions and practices being appropriate to consider from Participant to Participant.
+Each Activity Participant must make its own decisions how and where it adopts and supports PCI SSC standards around the world.
+These decisions may lead to different risks, and therefore to different precautions and practices being appropriate to consider from Activity Participant to Activity Participant.

-For these reasons, each Participant should seek advice from its own antitrust counsel and consult with that counsel as necessary or appropriate in connection with participation in PCI SSC Activities.
-Any specific question relating to antitrust compliance not addressed in these Guidelines should be referred to legal counsel for PCI SSC or to the Participant’s antitrust counsel.
-A Participant’s failure to consult with antitrust counsel may be injurious to the Participant and/or to PCI SSC.
-For additional information on the applicability of antitrust laws to consortium activities, please see the Laws, Cases and Regulations section of ConsortiumInfo.org, a consortium information website created by our legal counsel, Gesmer Updegrove LLP, which prepared these Guidelines.
+For these reasons, each Activity Participant should seek advice from its own antitrust counsel and consult with that counsel as necessary or appropriate in connection with participation in PCI SSC Activities.
+Any specific question relating to antitrust compliance not addressed in these Guidelines should be referred to legal counsel for PCI SSC or to the Activity Participant’s antitrust counsel.
+An Activity Participant’s failure to consult with antitrust counsel may be injurious to the Activity Participant and/or to PCI SSC.
+For additional information on the applicability of antitrust laws to trade association activities, please see the Laws, Cases and Regulations section of ConsortiumInfo.org, a consortium information website created by our legal counsel, Gesmer Updegrove LLP, which prepared these Guidelines.

 I. The Antitrust Laws